open-edge-insights/eii-core/cert-tool/README.md

                           subscribers
     - streamsublib/   --> consists of the server certificate/key consumed by `ia_factoryctrl_app` stream subscriber module which is one of the influxdb subscribers
-    - opcua/          --> consists of the server certificate/key consumed by `ia_data_agent` stream manager module to bring up the opcua server                          and the client certificate is consumed by opcua clients like visual hmi
+    - opcua/          --> consists of the server certificate/key consumed by `ia_data_agent` stream manager module to bring up the opcua server                          and the client certificate is consumed by opcua clients like `iei-simple-visualizer`

 ### CommandLine Options for Cert-Tool